Mary Elizabeth Cantu

-Claudia Peña-Martinez was born and raised in Laredo, TX–a culturally diverse city located on the north bank of the Rio Grande in South Texas.
+Claudia Peña-Martinez was born and raised in Laredo–a culturally diverse city located on the north bank of the Rio Grande in South Texas.
 Her passion for art was initiated during a trip to Europe in the early 1990s where she encountered gothic architecture and artwork of the “Great Masters.”
 She moved to San Antonio in the winter of 2000 to pursue an art degree.
 Peña-Martinez graduated from the University of Texas, San Antonio with a BFA with a focus in photography and a minor in Art History.
 In 2010, with a continued passion for art and education, Peña-Martinez pursued a teaching certification.
 She has been art educator for five years & currently teaches jr. high art at a local public school.
 Peña-Martinez also runs an Etsy shop where she sells her photography, paintings and jewelry.
-She loves volunteering and working as an educator for Spare Parts because it gives her another creative outlet while using repurposed materials to help children and adults express themselves artistically.
+She loves volunteering and serving as an educator for Spare Parts because it gives her another creative outlet while using repurposed materials to help children and adults express themselves artistically.

 She is an artist dedicated to creating art with themes that are approachable to even the youngest of viewers.
 She associates her art to play, and encourages an awe and wonder from viewers when viewing or engaging with her art.
 Salinas is also an artist whose work has underlying tones heavily rooted in ideas of reuse and repurposing materials, while introducing non-traditional art-making supplies.
 Spare Parts continues to be an ongoing interest and source of inspiration.